-The sacred Jewish festival of Pesach (Passover) falls this year between sunset on 30 March and 7 April.
-It commemorates the liberation of enslaved Israelites in ancient Egypt, after the avenging angel literally ‘passed over’ their distinctively marked houses to slaughter only Egyptian first-born.
+The sacred Jewish festival of Pesach (Passover) commemorates the liberation of enslaved Israelites in ancient Egypt after the avenging angel literally ‘passed over’ their distinctively marked houses to slaughter only Egyptian first-born.
 The Old Testament story helped form Jewish identity and, further, has become a liberation tale inspiring many other oppressed peoples throughout history.

 But how might the ancient themes of liberation and refuge be reflected in a tour of modern day London?
 Our Blue Badge guide Mark King takes us on a tour around London to show us.